 The pipe will be shortened by this many half-steps so that it can be tuned down to the correct value by lengthening.
-Normally a stopped pipe would be tuned up by shortening the pipe, but because of the restrictions of laser-cutting, here we take the approach of tuning all pipes by attaching an open or closed slide to the outside of the pipe.
+Normally a stopped pipe would be tuned up by shortening the pipe, but because of the restrictions of laser-cutting, here we take the approach of making all pipes too short, and tuning them by attaching an open or closed slide to the outside of the pipe.
 If you need your pipe to be too long so it can be stopped with the traditional method, you can enter a negative number here.

 Width of the kerf of the laser (or router) used to cut the plywood.

 This makes the pipe wider or narrower than it 'should' be.
 Positive values make the pipe narrower, negative wider.
 Should range from about -10 to 10, with negative numbers having a more string-like sound, and positive having a more flute-like sound, and values near 0 are for principals. +4 means this pipe will be as wide as a pipe 4 semitones higher should be.
 This page uses a 17th halving ratio. more info.